mdtaarique/Accenture-Virtual-Internship/Documentation.md

 In short, the client wanted to see "An analysis of their content categories showing the top 5 categories with the largest popularity".

 ### Task 2: Data Cleaning and Modeling
+Data cleaning is a common and very important task when working with data.
 - Often you won't need all these datasets to find what you're looking for.
 - So, the first step is to use this data model to identify which datasets will be required to answer your business question - which is to to figure out the top 5 categories with the largest popularity.
 - After Analysis we got data sets needed to complete analysis: